 - The IRA owner or immediate family member (spouse, son, or daughter) requires funds to pay for education considered to be qualified.
 This does not only allow for tuition, but also for books, room and board, and other reasonably related expenses.

 - The IRA holder wishes to utilize up to $10,000 out of the account in order to purchase a first-time home.

 List of Top-Rated Gold IRA Companies

 With so many precious metals IRA companies in the market, it can be hard to decide on the best one for your needs.
 That’s why we’ve put together a quick list of the bestselling and most trusted companies in the industry, each of which has been in operation for a decade or longer:

 Generally, you should expect to pay between $100 and $325 for gold storage fees from a reputable provider.
-Some companies, such as Regal Assets, charge $0 in rollover or transfer fees, and also waive all administrative and storage fees for the first year.
+Some companies, such as Augusta Precious Metals, charge $0 in rollover or transfer fees, and also waive all administrative and storage fees for the first year.